lucasraynerr/apex-openai/README.md

-# apex-openai
+# Oracle APEX + OpenAI
-Sample integration of Oracle APEX and OpenAI
+This repository was created to demonstrate one of the possible ways to integrate Oracle APEX applications with OpenAI via REST requests.